 If you blog or post on Facebook, you get feedback pretty quickly.
 A blog will tell you within a few days, maybe a few hours but sometimes as much as a week; a Facebook post is pretty quick.
 At the end of the day you know if you said something that got a reaction.

 You also might pay attention to things (the way I do) like how a comedian phrases a joke that gets a laugh, building upon that theme with variation and repetition while making it new each time he restates it.
-If he has to refer to a red door three in a joke, the first time it’s the red door, the second time it’s the red opening, the third time it is the crimson rectangle that gains passage to the house – I mean, repetition breeds boredom unless thesaurusized, you know?
+If he has to refer to a red door three times in a joke, the first time it’s the red door, the second time it’s the red opening, the third time it is the crimson rectangle that gains passage to the house – I mean, repetition breeds boredom unless thesaurusized, you know?

 So for those of you who are yet to make the leap, here’s what you need to know.